 The sport/entertainment industry that is professional wrestling is filled to the brim with larger-than-life characters of imposing physical appearance who are taught to learn lines and deliver them in front of crowds of thousands (sometimes tens of thousands) of people on a nightly basis.
 It is perhaps obvious then that Hollywood would come knocking sooner or later for some of the industry’s biggest and most recognisable stars, but as history has proven time and time again, the transition from the exposition-heavy dialogue and over-the-top characterisation in wrestling to the more subtle techniques required for acting on film make for a difficult transition that only a special few performers have managed to achieve in the history of both wrestling and cinema.

 However, there are wrestlers who take a leap of faith into an acting career and make it work; and of those who have, some have been involved in the most iconic films of their generation or have at least made themselves a memorable presence in a film or two.
-These actors, who’ve somehow broken into acting against the odds (and historical precedence), are the focus of this: the 10 Best Wrestlers Turned Actors.
+These actors, who’ve somehow broken into acting against the odds (and historical precedence), are the focus of this Movie List from The Film Magazine: the 10 Best Wrestlers Turned Actors.

 10. Adam “Edge” Copeland